Conviasa Flight 2350: Passengers and crew

 Forty-seven passengers and four crew were on board the aircraft.

+In command of Flight 2350 was Captain Ramiro Cadena Cárdenas (age 62), who was accompanied by First Officer Luis Alberto Albarrán (38).

 While the death toll was initially reported as 14, later reports revised it upwards to 15 and later to 17 as survivors of the initial crash died of injuries sustained.
 A total of 34 people survived the crash.
 Both the captain and first officer were killed.

 Aftermath

 Venezuelan president Hugo Chávez declared three days of national mourning after the crash.

 As a result of the crash, on 13 September 2010 Trinidad and Tobago's Civil Aviation Authority suspended Conviasa's services into that country.
 After the suspension, there were concerns about Trinidadian residents being stranded on Margarita Island.
 Conviasa, as of 2010, was the only airline to offer direct flights from Trinidad to Margarita Island, offering two or three flights per week.

 On 17 September 2010, the Government of Venezuela grounded all Conviasa flights so that it could perform a technical review of the airline's fleet.
 The airline said that the temporary suspension would remain in effect until 1 October 2010, and that during the shutdown, passengers would be carried on other airlines.